November construction spending confirms building surge | Angry Bear

 Note that in raw, non-inflation-adjusted terms, both are close to their all-time highs, and definitely at 10+ year highs.

-Of the two, residential construction is the more important because it is more leading, indicator.
-Commercial and government construction, which are included in the total, relatively speaking lag.
+Of the two, residential construction is more important because it is a more leading, indicator.
+Commercial and government construction, which is included in the total, relatively speaking lag.

 Because permits have to be taken out before construction can begin, typically these lead to construction spending (although in fairness that really hasn’t been true in the past 2 years).
 Below I show the YoY% change in both, which helps take care of the fact that residential construction spending isn’t adjusted for inflation: